A proof of the generalized second law for rapidly changing fields and arbitrary horizon slices: Interactions

 \subsection{Acknowledgments}

-I am grateful for discussions with Ted Jacobson, Rafael Sorkin, Rob Myers, William Donnelly, and Sudipta Sarkar, and for comments by Renaud Parentani.
+I am grateful for comments by Ted Jacobson, Rafael Sorkin, Rob Myers, Will Donnelly, Sudipta Sarkar, Yoh Tanimoto, Renaud Parentani and Ed Witten.
 Supported in part by the National Science Foundation grants PHY-0601800 and PHY-0903572, the Maryland Center for Fundamental Physics, the Simons Foundation, the Perimeter Institute, and the Institute for Gravitation and the Cosmos at Penn State.